How to make a complaint

-Our approach is to put our customers first and we want you to feel that we listen and act on your concerns.
-We strive to investigate and resolve complaints swiftly and make positive changes for you, meaning we may need to review our policies and procedures and provide more training for our staff to improve things.
+We’ll make every effort to investigate and resolve complaints swiftly and make positive changes for you, meaning that we may need to review our policies and procedures and provide more training for our staff to improve.

 Contacting the Housing Ombudsman

 If at any stage you feel you need further help and advice about your complaint, or you’re not satisfied with our response after we’ve been through the complaints process, you can contact the Housing Ombudsman Service.

 Our complaints policy is required by law to meet the expectations set out in the Housing Ombudsman Handling Code.

 A customer’s view on our complaints process and why it’s important to be heard…